 The 2016 Q&A stated that investments in nationwide funds may be suitable investment opportunities, particularly for large financial institutions with a nationwide branch footprint.
-Also it stated that other financial institutions, including those with a nationwide business focus, may find such funds to be efficient investment vehicles to help meet community development needs in their Assessment Area(s) or the Broader Statewide or Regional Area that includes their Assessment Area(s).
+Also, it stated that other financial institutions, including those with a nationwide business focus, may find such funds to be efficient investment vehicles to help meet community development needs in their Assessment Area(s) or the Broader Statewide or Regional Area that includes their Assessment Area(s).
 The 2016 Q&A further noted that prior to investing in such a fund, an institution should consider reviewing the fund's investment record to see if it is generally consistent with the institution's investment goals and the geographic considerations in the CRA regulations.
-The 2016 Q&A goes on to state that examiners will consider investments in nationwide funds that benefit the institution's Assessment Area(s), and that examiners will also consider investments in nationwide funds that benefit the Broader Statewide or Regional Area that includes the Broader Statewide or Regional Area that henefit the Broader Statewide or Regional Area that includes the Broader Statewide or Regional Area that includes the institution's Assessment Area(s), and that examiners will also consider investments in nationwide funds that benefit the Broader Statewide or Regional Area that includes the institution's Assessment Area(s).
+The 2016 Q&A goes on to state that examiners will consider investments in nationwide funds that benefit the institution's Assessment Area(s), and that examiners will also consider investments in nationwide funds that benefit the Broader Statewide or Regional Area that includes the institution's Assessment Area(s).